o-chan-1998/SigMacro/README.md

 <!-- ---
-!-- Timestamp: 2025-04-06 20:22:19
+!-- Timestamp: 2025-04-06 20:27:44
 !-- Author: ywatanabe
 !-- File: /home/ywatanabe/win/documents/SigMacro/README.md
 !-- --- -->

 # SigMacro

 A package for automating SigmaPlot routines to create publication-ready, high-quality figures.
-The core of this package includes:

-1. Sending graph parameters and plotting data to a SigmaPlot worksheet from Python
+## In SigmaPlot:
-2. Preparing template files with embedded macros for:
+1. Preparing template SigmaPlot files with embedded macros for:
    - Reading graph parameters
-   - Reading plotting data
+   - Plotting data

+## From Python:
+1. Sending plotting data and graph visualization parameters to SigmaPlot
-3. Calling macros from Python (via COM Object)
+2. Calling SigmaPlot macros
-4. Saving figures as GIF, JPG, TIF, or BMP
+3. Saving figures & performing image processing

 In other words, users can plot figures using SigmaPlot similar to matplotlib.